trevorld/bracer/README.md

 ## <a name="limitations">Limitations of pure R parser and alternative javascript parser</a>

-The ``bracer`` pure R parser currently does not properly support the "correct" (Bash-style) brace expansion under several edge conditions such as:
+The ``{bracer}`` pure R parser currently does not properly support the "correct" (Bash-style) brace expansion under several edge conditions such as:

 1. Unbalanced braces e.g. ``{{a,d}`` (but you could use an escaped brace instead ``\\{{a,d}``)
 2. Using surrounding quotes to escape terms e.g. ``{'a,b','c'}`` (but you could use an escaped comma instead  ``{a\\,b,c}``)